Golden Rose Synagogue (Dnipro): History

 A small rotunda between the lobby and sanctuary is decorated with the first line of the Sh’ma Israel prayer.
 The first words of Sh'ma Israel in Hebrew are at left, but the first words in Russian are at right.
 The two versions continue around the rotunda until the last words in Russian and Hebrew meet on the opposite side.
 The doors to the Aaron haKodesh illustrate the Ten Commandments.

-The Jewish community had plans to build a Jewish community center with Museum called "Tkumah" (rebirth) adjacent to the synagogue that will also house a library, soup kitchen, classrooms and offices.
-In October, 2012 such multifunctional center was opened under the name Menorah center.
+A Jewish community center, called the Menorah center, with a library, soup kitchen, classrooms, offices, and a museum called "Tkumah" (rebirth) was opened adjacent to the synagogue in October 2012.

-The Director of the Jewish Community of Dinpro is Vyacheslav Brez.
-The Chief Rabbi of Dnipro is Shmuel Kaminetzky, who is also a leading member of the FJC.
+The Director of the Jewish Community of Dnipro is Vyacheslav Brez.
+The Chief Rabbi of Dnipro is Shmuel Kaminetsky.
+The congregation is a leading member of the Federation of the Jewish Communities of Ukraine.